 Under US law, a work automatically gets copyrighted on its creation.
 You do not have to file applications and circulate documents for the same.

 Some secrets are best kept hidden.
-Here the secrets are of a business that gives them an edge over their competitors.
+Here are the secrets of a business that gives them an edge over its competitors.
 Leaking such secrets can harm the business’s reputation and even suffer losses.
 Article 39 of the agreement on trade-related aspects of intellectual property (TRIPS) defines key aspects of trade secrets as follows:

 - The information must be confidential